davepalaksh/Zomato-Case-Study/README.md

 bash
 Copy code
 jupyter notebook
-Open Zomato_Data_Analysis.ipynb to see the analysis and visualizations.
+Open edazom.ipynb to see the analysis and visualizations.

 Analysis
 The analysis includes: